Integrability of Liouville theory: proof of the DOZZ Formula: Introduction

-A. Polyakov introduced Liouville Conformal Field theory (LCFT hereafter) in his 1981 seminal paper \cite{Pol} where he proposed a path integral theory of random two dimensional Riemannian metrics.
-Motivated by an attempt to solve LCFT Belavin, Polyakov and Zamolodchikov (BPZ hereafter) formulated in their 1984 paper \cite{BPZ} the general structure of Conformal Field Theory (CFT hereafter).
+Motivated by an attempt to ``solve" LCFT Belavin, Polyakov and Zamolodchikov (BPZ hereafter) formulated in their 1984 paper \cite{BPZ} the general structure of Conformal Field Theory (CFT hereafter).
 In the BPZ approach the basic objects of CFT are correlation functions of random fields and solving CFT consists in deriving explicit expressions for them.
 BPZ proposed to construct the correlation functions of a CFT recursively from two inputs: the {\it spectrum} and the {\it three point structure constants}.
-The former summarizes the representation content of the CFT (under the Virasoro algebra) and the latter determine the three point correlation functions, see Section \ref{pathi}.
-The recursive procedure to find higher point correlation functions is called {\it Conformal Bootstrap}.
-Though BPZ were able to find spectra and structure constants for a large class of CFT's (e.g. the Ising model) LCFT was not one of them\footnote{Following their work \cite{BPZ}, Polyakov qualified CFT as an ``unsuccesful attempt to solve the Liouville model" and did not at first want to publish his work, see \cite{Pol1}.}.
+Although we will not define the spectrum in this paper, let us just note that the spectrum encodes the algebraic structure of the CFT that allows one to determine higher order correlation functions knowing the three point correlation functions (see Section \ref{sub:bootstrap}).
+This recursive procedure to find higher point correlation functions is called {\it Conformal Bootstrap}.
+Though BPZ were able to find the spectrum and structure constants for a large class of CFT's (e.g. the Ising model) LCFT was not one of them\footnote{Following their work \cite{BPZ}, Polyakov qualified CFT as an ``unsuccessful attempt to solve the Liouville model" and did not at first want to publish his work, see \cite{Pol1}.}.
 The spectrum of LCFT was soon conjectured in \cite{ct, bct, gn} but the structure constants remained a puzzle.